+ Caitlyn Splaine (below right) earned an Honorable Mention in the Aetna Writing in the Disciplines Awards.

 + Katie Smith, a freshman in Animal Science and member of the Animal Science Learning Community and Animal Science Freshman English class was selected to read her essay, "Black and Gold: More than Just Colors in Mark Doty's 'Dog Years'," at the second annual Learning Community Scholar Symposium held in November.
 Congratulations to Katie, she did a great job!

-+ For the second time in her academic career, ANSC undergraduate Lisa Dauten (right) was awarded the Eastern States Exposition Connecticut Trustee Undergraduate Student Scholarship.
++ For the second time in her academic career, Lisa Dauten (below) was awarded the Eastern States Exposition Connecticut Trustee Undergraduate Student Scholarship.

-+ Emma Price, ANSC Freshman and Animal Science Learning Community member was selected along with other first-year students from the Freshman English Program to present her work at the Inaugural Learning Community English Symposium.
-Congratulations Emma!
++ Emma Price was selected along with other first-year students from the Freshman English Program to present her work at the Inaugural Learning Community English Symposium.

-+ Stephanie Tornaquindici, Animal Science major, has been named an Honorable Mention for the 2011 Aetna Writing in the Disciplines Award.
++ Stephanie Tornaquindici was given an Honorable Mention for the 2011 Aetna Writing in the Disciplines Award.
 She received this honor for a scientific paper she wrote titled “Embryonic Diapause in the Tammar Wallaby, Macropus eugenii: An Adaptation of Development.”
 Stephanie Tornaquindici assisted in the development of primers specific for T-box 2, a key transcription factor in osteoblast function in Fall 2011.